 The whole family was sitting around a radio, just listening to it.
 No one was playing cards or sewing or knitting.
 They were just sitting around and listening.
 It reminded me of this meme I saw on Facebook that I can’t find now but it said ‘There are two different types of people’ and it showed one person with headphones in listening to a podcast while vacuuming and cleaning the house.
 The other person was lying on their stomach, with their eyes closed and a serene look on their face.

 I’m firmly in the first camp when it comes to podcasts.
 Before I saw this meme it never occurred to me that someone would just sit there and not do anything while listening to a podcast.
 The more I thought about it, the more envious I became of people who had the ability to sit quietly and listen to something without their hands twitching to do the washing up or have a quick scroll of Facebook.
 The ability to sit still eludes me, so it’s with great fascination and envy that I watch other people do so.

-I’ve tried to fight my fast paced, mile a minute, get shit done disposition but it’s not squashable so I’ve learned to live with it.
-I’m a natural born multi-tasker.
-I just have to live with it.
+I’ve tried to fight my fast-paced, mile a minute, get shit done disposition but it’s not squashable so I’ve learned to live with it.
+I’m a natural born multi-tasker and it’s just easier to go with it.

 1. Set a timer

 Timers are a lifesaver for me.
 I do a lot of writing in my job.
 Depending on who I’m working for or what I’m working on, I could write up to 20 articles in a single week.
 I work from home so if I’m writing a particularly dry piece about weather appropriate house renovations in Australia, the temptation to turn on the TV and watch a quick episode of something on Netflix is something I need to fight every day.
 If I set a timer to focus on my task for 20 minutes, I can get 90 per cent of almost anything done in that time.
 I don’t even use a fancy timer, I just use my Apple Watch timer.